Data Processing Agreement

-- 6.2.
-Zesty is SOC2 certified.
-The security measures are further detailed in Annex II.
+- 6.3.
+The security measures implemented and maintained by Zesty are further detailed in Annex II.

 7. SECURITY INCIDENT

 - 7.1.
-Zesty will notify the Customer upon becoming aware of any confirmed Security Incident involving the Customer Data.
+Zesty will notify the Customer without undue delay upon becoming aware of any Security Incident involving the Customer Data.
 The notification regarding or response to a Security Incident under this Section 7 shall not be construed as an acknowledgment by Zesty of any fault or liability with respect to the Security Incident.

 - 7.2.
 Zesty will: (i) take necessary steps to remediate, minimize any effects of and investigate any Security Incident and to identify its cause; (ii) co-operate with the Customer and provide the Customer with such assistance and information as it may reasonably require in connection with the containment, investigation, remediation or mitigation of the Security Incident; (iii) notify the Customer in writing of any request, inspection, audit or investigation by a Supervisory Authority or other authority; (iv) keep the Customer informed of all material developments in connection with the Security Incident and execute a response plan to address the Security Incident; and (v) co-operate with the Customer and assist Customer with its obligation to notify the affected individuals in the case of a Security Incident.